MysteryBlokHed/mbhupdater/README.md

     `updater.pull_files()`
 Pull if local version is outdated:
     `updater.compare_and_pull()`

+When you are pulling files from online, you MUST include the `http://` or `https://` part of the URL in the sources list, otherwise there may be errors in both pulling the file from online, and writing the files locally.

 ### Example source file
 There is an optional source file feature in the updater.